boriscas/aa-backend-challenge/README.md

   - one that uses chrome-php (not optimized, in order to demo how a Single Page Application could be crawled)
 - 1 service that parses the DOM content to compute (we could have use a library such as Goutte or Panther, but we parsed the DOM "manually" for this challenge)
 - Several Models and DTOs classes to represent the business side of this project and easily manipulate data
+- Main difficulties were:
+  - Obtaining a redirect response when crawling a given link, for example : https://agencyanalytics.com/login redirects to https://app.agencyanalytics.com/login which contains only one link.
+We chose to exclude the redirects and count these pages as failures.
+  - Getting the next link to crawl in the last crawled page: sometimes some external pages were found, so we needed to exclude these
+  - Parsing the DOM "manually", a lot of library do that very well, so it's difficult to match their quality

+!
+Last Minute note : Heroku does not support chrome-php binary so the Singe Page Application checkbox was disabled.
+It is testable locally through the docker container.

 ### PHP8 features
 Some PHP8 new features were used, such as :